poldrack/psych-open-science-guide/guide/README.md

 # A guide to open science for psychologists

-This guide was prepared by researchers in the Stanford Department of Psychology, under the guidance of the department's Open Science Committee.
+This guide was prepared by researchers in the [Stanford Department of Psychology](https://psychology.stanford.edu/), under the guidance of the department's Open Science Committee.
+See the [full list of contributors](#contributors) below.

 *THIS IS CURRENTLY A WORK IN PROGRESS*

+See the [Guide for Contributors](CONTRIBUTING.md) if you wish to contribute to this project.

 ## What is "open science"?